sanchit-chaudhary/Spellingbee/README.md

 Interactive Spelling Bee Adventure Game for Kids - Built with Flask

 **Made with ❤️ by Sanchit**
-If you'd like to reuse this project, please email: [sanchit.chaudhary@live.com](mailto:sanchit.chaudhary@live.com)
+If you'd like to reuse this project, feel free :-)

 ## ⚠️ License & Reuse Restrictions

-This project is **not open for public cloning, redistribution, or reuse**.
-All rights are reserved by the author, **Sanchit**.

 For educational use only.
 To request access or permission, please email: [sanchit.chaudhary@live.com](mailto:sanchit.chaudhary@live.com)